ed-cybros/ed-cybros/README.md

 ## Learning style

 I learn best through purposeful projects that sit just beyond my current level of understanding and require learning through **practical implementation**.

-# One-line summary

-I want to understand music more deeply, and I want machines to help with that understanding.